Resources and Support Services

 Email the Health Center

-To access on-campus counseling or healthcare services for sexual assault, students may call or come to the Health Center 24 hours a day, 7 days a week, except on Saturdays and Sundays when it is closed from 7 am to 3 pm, for confidential medical assistance and counseling.
+To access on-campus counseling or healthcare services for sexual assault, students may call or come to the Health Center Monday through Friday 24 hours a day, and Saturday and Sunday from 3:00 pm – 7:00am, for confidential medical assistance and counseling.

 The use of Medical Services is completely confidently and free to students.
 24 Hour RN Consultation, MD and NP Appointments, Women’s Health Services, Men’s Health Services, Inpatient Facilities, Referral To Community Resources, Allergy Injections, Travel Medicine, JYA Physicals, Flu Vaccines, and Smoking Cessation.

-Students may meet with the Bates (SAVA), Molly Nelson, during her available drop-in hours.
-Molly works with the Dean of Students office to provide educational programs on-campus.
+Students may meet with the Bates (SAVA), Sabrina Yocono, during her available drop-in hours.
+Sabrina works with the Title IX Officer to provide educational programs on-campus.